Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Results

 \subsection{Anisotropy in the Gravitational Wave Background}

 We calculate $C_\ell$ up to $\ell_\tr{max}=8$ for each of the models presented in \figref{fig:snr_contours}.
-The resulting $C_\ell$s are indistinguishable for each $\ell \geq 1$ of a given model, consistent with similar \texttt{holodeck} predictions marginalizing over many models in \citet{ng+23_anis} and the shot noise approximation for GWB anisotropy in \citet{satopolito+23}.
+The resulting $C_\ell$s are indistinguishable for each $\ell \geq 1$ of a given model, consistent with similar \texttt{holodeck} predictions marginalizing over many semi-analytic models in \citet{ng+23_anis}, predictions using cosmological dark matter simulations to assign SMBHBs \citep{Taylor+Gair2013}, and the analytic shot noise approximation for GWB anisotropy in \citet{satopolito+23}.
 Thus, we present $C_1/C_0$ versus frequency as a proxy for any $C_\ell/C_0$ in \figref{fig:anis_freq}, including results from the lowest, mean, and highest variation of each of the six model parameters.
 These are calculated using the 1000 loudest sources (solid line medians and shaded 68\% CI) and 10 loudest sources (dotted line medians) in each frequency bin.
 Remarkably, using the 10 loudest and the 1000 loudest sources give $C_1/C_0$ medians and standard deviations both within $\leq0.16~\tr{dex}$ of each other at any frequency, with average differences of just $\sim\!\!0.03~\tr{dex}$ and $\sim\!\!0.02~\tr{dex}$, respectively.
-Thus, anisotropy in the GWB is determined by $\leq10$ loudest sources in any given frequency bin.
+Thus, in our models, anisotropy in the GWB is determined by $\leq10$ loudest sources in any given frequency bin.